baptiste-roullin/boilerplate-asciidoc-revealjs/readme.md

 1. Download the project.
 2. Run `npm install`.
-3. Install the suggested extensions, grabbed by VS Code from `package.json`.
+3. Install the suggested extensions, grabbed from the `.code-workspace` file.
 4. Copy the content of `snippets.json` in your VS Code settings.
 The easiest way to do this is : Ctrl+Shift+P, type 'configure snippet', choose asciidoc and paste the snippets.
 5. Every time you save, the presentation is generated, thanks to the Run on Save extension and its settings in the `.code-workspace` file.
 6. To see the result, just open index.html.